Kometa-Team/Kometa/docs/defaults/movie/decade.md

 # Decade Default Metadata File

-The `- pmm: decade` Metadata File is used to dynamically create collections based on the decades available in your library, sorted by critic rating to create a "best of <decade>"
+The `decade` Metadata File is used to dynamically create collections based on the decades available in your library, sorted by critic rating to create a "best of <decade>"

 Example Collections Created: